pfh/jsandr/README.md

 `htmltools` (and tools built on top of it such as `rmarkdown`) can inline these "module pattern" modules, to ensure your HTML file is self-contained.
 Maybe one day `htmltools` or a successor will support inlining ES2015 modules.

 I wonder if use of `file:///` will be further restricted in future.
-Data historians may need to run a dumb HTTP or HTTPS server.
+Data historians may need to run a static files HTTP or HTTPS server.

 ## Tabular data